Skip to content

 Altered metabolism: Protein plays a crucial role in metabolism, including the breakdown and utilization of nutrients.
 A low protein diet can negatively impact metabolism, potentially affecting weight management and overall nutrient absorption.

 It is vital to recognize the dangers of not consuming sufficient protein and prioritize protein-rich foods in your diet.
-By ensuring an adequate intake of protein, you can support optimal body function and reduce the negative impact of low protein diet.
+By ensuring an adequate intake of protein, you can support optimal body function and reduce the negative impact of a low protein diet.

 Signs and Symptoms of Low Protein Intake